Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Deerfield Centers For Addictions Treatment is a methadone treatment facility in Warren County, Pennsylvania.
-It is located at 514 West Third Avenue, 16365 zip.
-Deerfield Centers For Addictions Treatment provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
-Deerfield Centers For Addictions Treatment provides naltrexone administration and relapse prevention from naltrexone.
-Other than methadone treatment, Deerfield Centers For Addictions Treatment offers substance use education, group counseling and individual counseling.
+Deerfield Centers For Addictions Treatment is a methadone clinic in Warren County, PA.
+It is situated at 514 West Third Avenue, 16365 zip.
+Deerfield Centers For Addictions Treatment provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Deerfield Centers For Addictions Treatment provides relapse prevention from naltrexone and naltrexone administration.
+Other than methadone treatment, Deerfield Centers For Addictions Treatment offers substance use education, HIV and AIDS education, support and counseling and family counseling.
 Deerfield Centers For Addictions Treatment provides medication assisted treatment to men and women.

-Family Services Of Warren County Inc is a methadone clinic in Warren County, PA.
+Family Services Of Warren County Inc is a methadone treatment facility in Warren County, Pennsylvania.
 It is located at 589 Hospital Drive, Suite E, 16365 zip.
-Family Services Of Warren County Inc provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Family Services Of Warren County Inc offers marital/couples counseling, substance use education and group counseling.
-Family Services Of Warren County Inc provides medication assisted services to men and women.
+Family Services Of Warren County Inc provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
+Other than methadone treatment, Family Services Of Warren County Inc offers individual counseling, marital/couples counseling and family counseling.
+Family Services Of Warren County Inc provides medication-assisted services to women and men.

 Treatment at a suboxone clinic in Warren County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.